spidercatte/demo/README.md

 - Install [MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) on your machine.

 ### Initiate the database
-Login to your mysql server, normally with root credential, unless you created new schemas.
+Login to your mysql server, normally with root credential, unless you created new users.

 ```
  mysql -u root